 Dr Jane Quinlan – consultant in pain management Oxford University Hospitals Trust

-Dr Farrukh Alam – consultant in addiction psychiatry Central and North West London NHS Foundation Trust
+Dr Farrukh Alam – consultant in addiction psychiatry Central & North West London NHS Foundation Trust

 Cathryn Kemp – director Painkiller Addiction Information Network (PAIN) and expert by lived experience

-Manager and service user to speak at a substance misuse forum at Blenheim CDP.
+REST Manager, Melanie, spoke at a substance misuse forum at Blenheim CDP

 Presentation to Single Homeless Project Recovery Team at the London Irish Centre Camden by Service Manager and Steve.

 REST were among the services represented at #worldmentalhealth day held in the Phoenix centre.
 Thank you for the chats, raffle, yummy food, artwork and poetry recitals.
 Tim Bleech reading a poem he wrote about serenity.
 Melanie, Mark and Nicky, Amy and Kate.